Discover What Our Customers

 - Investors and other professionals

-The reason that self-employed mortgages are more specialist is that it isn't as clear how much you earn, and how much you can expect to make in the future, as it is with salaried permanent employment.
+Self-employed mortgages are more specialist because it isn't as clear how much you earn and how much you can expect to make in the future, as it is with salaried permanent employment.

-After three years of self-employed trading, you have a track record and a financial history, which means a lender can usually apply the same criteria as they would to somebody who is employed.
+After three years of self-employed trading, you have a track record and a financial history, which means a lender can usually apply the same criteria to somebody employed.

 However, after one or two years, lenders consider a self-employed applicant higher risk because they have less financial history to go on.

-In the past, many self-employed people used self-certified mortgages, where they bore the responsibility of declaring their income, without needing evidence, and could then borrow whatever amount they wished to against those declarations.
+In the past, many self-employed people used self-certified mortgages.
+They bore the responsibility of declaring their income without needing evidence and could then borrow whatever amount they wished to against those declarations.

-However, this caused widespread issues when declared values were far higher than actual earnings, which resulted in mortgages being unpaid, and properties repossessed in the worst-case scenarios.
+However, this caused widespread issues when declared values were far higher than actual earnings, resulting in unpaid mortgages and properties repossessed in the worst-case scenarios.

-Now, lenders must perform affordability assessments and use tangible evidence of your income before they can make an offer to lend.
+Now, lenders must perform affordability assessments and use tangible evidence of your income before they can offer to lend.

-This has made it much more complicated for self-employed people to secure a mortgage, and Revolution regularly works with tradespeople who have found it very difficult to find lending.
+This situation has made it much more complicated for self-employed people to secure a mortgage.
+Revolution regularly works with tradespeople who have found it very difficult to find lending.

-As freelance work, start-up businesses and self-employment continue to increase in popularity, it is ever more essential to work with a broker with experience in this area of the mortgage market who can help you find the right deal.
+Like freelance work, start-up businesses and self-employment continue to increase in popularity.
+It is ever more essential to work with a broker with experience in this area of the mortgage market who can help you find the right deal.